Mechanical vs Hydraulic Brakes on an Ebike - What is the Difference?

 Hydraulic disc brakes have better braking power and modulation than mechanical disc brakes.
 The mechanical brakes are also more likely to wear and tear due to the friction in the steel cables of the braking system.

+Nevertheless, although mechanical disc brakes do not provide as much modulation as their hydraulic counterparts, they are still functional enough for casual and commuter riders.
 So, if you do not ride your bike frequently in races or mountain bike trails, a mechanical disc brake should be efficient enough.
 However, if you do more advanced riding, such as mountain biking, the increased modulation of a hydraulic brake is essential.

 Power and Precision

 Hydraulic brakes offer exceptional power and precision compared to mechanical brakes.
 You can move both brake pads in a hydraulic brake.
 You also don’t need to engage them with a lot of force.
+This means that lightly pulling on the hydraulic brake level can produce a strong braking response.

 On the other hand, you can only push one brake pad, which is not as precise as that of a hydraulic brake.